ajm24027/typescript-kooiz/README.md

 This project is the capstone project of the course: https://www.udemy.com/course/typescript-the-beginner-guide/ - by Robin Lebhar

+You can view the deployed version here - m-kooiz-app.surge.sh

 Within it, the following tools and Typescript concepts are leveraged:

 #### Tech used: